 *Trainee author +Senior author

 A. Shrestha*, S. Bergquist*, E. Montz, S. Rose+.
-Mental health risk adjustment with clinical categories and machine learning, under review.
+Mental health risk adjustment with clinical categories and machine learning, revise & resubmit.

 F. Mateen, E. McKenzie, S. Rose+ (2017).
 Medical schools in fragile states: Implications for delivery of care.
-Health Services Research, provisionally accepted.
+Health Services Research, in press.

 Z. Song, S. Rose, M. Chernew, D. Gelb Safran (2017).
 Lower versus higher income populations in the Alternative Quality Contract: Improved quality and similar spending.
 Health Affairs, 36(1):74-82.
 [Link]

 Harvard Medical School News: "Raising Quality"

 Press coverage in The Boston Globe, WBUR, AJMC

 M. Schuler*, S. Rose+ (2017).
 Targeted maximum likelihood estimation for causal inference in observational studies.
 American Journal of Epidemiology, 185(1):65-73.
 [Link]